rahinahmed/rahinstech/README.md

 # rahinstech
-this is my first website that made by html,css and javascript
+this is my first website that i  made by html,css and javascript